citp/privacy-policy-historical/l/le/lea/learnhowtomakebows.com.md

-> *The following text is extracted and transformed from the learnhowtomakebows.com privacy policy that was archived on 2011-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111201154102id_/http%3A//www.learnhowtomakebows.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the learnhowtomakebows.com privacy policy that was archived on 2012-05-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120504034256id_/http%3A//www.learnhowtomakebows.com/privacy.html) for the most accurate reproduction.*

-# LearnHowToMakeBows | Index
+# Learn How to Make Hair Bows | Free Instructions to Make a Hair Bow

 **Privacy Policy:**
+---

 **What information do we collect?**